 4. Consider investing in Retail Treasury Bonds (RTB) if you want to add a low risk, fixed term investment to your portfolio.
 RTBs are issued by the Philippine Government with a minimum investment of P5,000.

 5. Real estate is also a popular investment among Filipinos.
 Unlike mutual funds, RTBS, or stocks, real estate is a tangible asset that usually has good value appreciation.
-Owning property is a good addition to your portfolio but like investing in paper assets, you should first learn the basics to avoid risks and that includes falling into mortgage debt.
+Owning property is a good addition to your portfolio but like investing in paper assets, you should first learn the basics of investment in the Philippines.
+This will help you avoid risks which include falling into mortgage debt.

 “We don't have to be smarter than the rest; we have to be more disciplined than the rest.” - Warren Buffet.